TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-subprocess.rst

 .. versionchanged:: 3.8

-   UNIX switched to use :class:`ThreadedChildWatcher` for spawning subprocesses from different threads without any limitation.
+   UNIX switched to use :class:`ThreadedChildWatcher` for spawning subprocesses kutoka different threads without any limitation.

    Spawning a subprocess with *inactive* current child watcher raises